captBlackb3ard/utilities/README.md

-# utilities
+# Utilities
-Collection of various utility scripts for offensive and defensive security automation and infrastructure management.
+Collection of various utility scripts for information gathering, offensive and defensive security automation and DevOps/infrastructure management.